-While it's no secret that skill-building is a critical component of an alliance management capability, many alliance management functions fail to implement a skill-building program that is right-sized and designed according to the specific needs of their organization.
-The options are numerous - digital learning modules, in-person training courses of differing lengths and formats, manager-to-employee coaching, peer-to-peer learning groups, etc..
-So, how do you know what is right for your organization?
-Where should you invest your resources and your team's time?
-How can you maximize the value of your investment in skill-building?
+While it's no secret that skill-building is a critical component of an alliance management capability, many alliance management functions fail to implement a skill-building program that is right-sized and designed according to the specific needs, structure, and maturity of their partnering organization.

 Ben Siddall is a Partner at Vantage Partners, LLC, and a member of the firm's Sales Advisory and Alliances practices.
 Ben works primarily with customer-facing groups to achieve breakthrough results by building deeper relationships with their internal and external stakeholders, identifying new forms of value, and negotiating more effective agreements with customers and between partners.
 Ben has worked with sales and alliance organizations in numerous industries, with a particular focus on pharmaceutical, medical device, healthcare, and information technology.